mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 can become tedious to maintain large numbers of message classes that contain a single member.
 This can happen in a network API over a database, where many responses are the result of querying different database tables, i.e. lists of different row types.

-Layer cake software that restricts itself to only sending registered messages can completely avoid the details involved in sending data such as ``list[list[float]]``.
+**Layer-cake** software that restricts itself to only sending registered messages can completely avoid the details involved in sending data such as ``list[list[float]]``.
 However, the capability to do so is fundamental to the complete integration of multithreading and multiprocessing into layer cake processes.
 It does allow for some nice behaviour around the command line (refer to later sections).